-When we were in Barcelona, Spain in September, this was a popular tapa served in many restaurants.
+When we were in Barcelona, Spain a couple of years ago, this was a popular tapa served in many restaurants.
 I decided to recreate it, and was it ever delicious!
 Just the right amount of sweetness, heat and tang!
 The grated cojito cheese was perfect for this dish!!

 Crispy Eggplant w/Honey & Cheese